pixielabs/cavy-app/docs/api/commands.md

 title: CLI Commands
 ---

-These commands making testing your app easier and are available with cavy-cli.
+These commands make testing your app easier and are available with cavy-cli.

 * [See installation instructions](../getting-started/installing)
 * [View on GitHub](https://github.com/pixielabs/cavy-cli)